zoza0503/challenge/README.md

 **npx wdio config -y**

-Check if JDK is isntalled:
+Check if JDK is installed:

 **java --version**

 And you get something like this:

 **java version "1.8.0_281" ...**

+If not, then instll it:

+**apt install default-jre**

 Selenium comes together with webdrver.io installation, but just to be sure, run following